Run-d1/Nafath-Platform-Analysis/README.md

 This repository provides an analysis of the Nafath platform's user statistics as of July 3, 2024.

+## About Nafath

+Nafath is the Saudi National Digital Identity Management platform developed by the Saudi Data and Artificial Intelligence Authority (SDAIA).
+It aims to provide secure and unified digital identity services to individuals and organizations within the Kingdom.
+This platform plays a crucial role in facilitating digital transactions and enhancing cybersecurity across various sectors.

 ## Repository Contents

 - **Data/**: Contains the raw Excel file with Nafath Platform Statistics.